cloudmesh-community/fa18-523-56/paper/paper.md

 organizations can take quick decisions to provide business benefits and insights [@www-fa18-523-56-opentext-magellan-nifi].

-As a result, the organization was able to create a low cost solutions that has the flexibility and extensibility of open source software.
+As a result, the organization was able to create low-cost solutions that has the flexibility and extensibility of open source software.

 ### Social Competitive Intelligence Application at Compose

-Compose is an IBM company launched in 2010 that offer databases as a service on the cloud that are production ready and are easy to manage.
+Compose is an IBM company launched in 2010 that offer databases as a service on the cloud that is production ready and is easy to manage.
 NiFi in being used in Compose as part of their Competitive Intelligence infrastructure that involves other software such as Twitter, IBM Watson, Redis, and MongoDB